valancej/documentation/_pro/languages-frameworks/ruby.md

 ## Services File

 The following is an example of a [Codeship Services file]({% link _pro/builds-and-configuration/services.md %}).
-Note that it is using a [PostgreSQL container](https://hub.docker.com/_/postgres/) and a [Redis container](https://hub.docker.com/_/redis/) via the Dockerhub as linked services.
+Note that it is using a [PostgreSQL image](https://hub.docker.com/_/postgres/) and a [Redis image](https://hub.docker.com/_/redis/) via the Dockerhub as linked services.

-When accessing other containers please be aware that those services do not run on `localhost`, but on a different host, e.g. `postgres` or `mysql`.
+When accessing other running containers, please be aware that those services do not run on `localhost`, but on a different host, e.g. `postgres` or `mysql`.
 If you reference `localhost` in any of your configuration files you will have to change that to point to the service name of the service you want to access.
 Setting them through environment variables and using those inside of your configuration files is the cleanest approach to setting up your build environment.

 ```yaml
 project_name: